anderbubble/singularity-qgis/README.md

 # singularity-qgis

-A Singularity container providing QGIS running on CentOS
+A Singularity container providing QGIS running on Fedora

-## Log

-* Trying again on a different singularity-hub build host
-* Trying with an 8GiB container image